virgili0/Virgilio/Specializations/DataPreprocessing.md

 _Best practices and exercises:_ [1](https://stackoverflow.com/questions/7315114/spell-check-program-in-python), [2](https://norvig.com/spell-correct.html), [3](https://github.com/garytse89/Python-Exercises/tree/master/autoCorrect)

 ###   - Reshape your data
-Maybe you're going to feed your data into a neural network, or show them in a colorful bars plot.
-Anyway, you need to transform your data and give them right shape for your data pipeline.
-[Here](https://towardsdatascience.com/seven-clean-steps-to-reshape-your-data-with-pandas-or-how-i-use-python-where-excel-fails-62061f86ef9c) is a very good tutorial for this taks.
+Maybe you're going to feed your data into a neural network or show them in a colorful bars plot.
+Anyway, you need to transform your data and give them the right shape for your data pipeline.
+[Here](https://towardsdatascience.com/seven-clean-steps-to-reshape-your-data-with-pandas-or-how-i-use-python-where-excel-fails-62061f86ef9c) is a very good tutorial for this task.

 _Best practices and exercises:_ [1](https://pandas.pydata.org/pandas-docs/stable/user_guide/reshaping.html), [2](https://discuss.codecademy.com/t/faq-data-cleaning-with-pandas-reshaping-your-data/384794).

 ###   - Dealing with Special Characters
-UTF-encoding is the standard to follow, but remember that not everyone follow the rules (otherwise, we'd not need [crime predictive analytics](http://scholarworks.sjsu.edu/cgi/viewcontent.cgi?article=1633&context=etd_projects).
+UTF-encoding is the standard to follow, but remember that not everyone follows the rules (otherwise, we'd not need [crime predictive analytics](http://scholarworks.sjsu.edu/cgi/viewcontent.cgi?article=1633&context=etd_projects).
 You can learn [here](https://stackoverflow.com/questions/45596529/replacing-special-characters-in-pandas-dataframe) how to deal with strange accents or special characters.

 _Best practices and exercises:_ [1](https://www.w3resource.com/python-exercises/python-basic-exercise-92.php), [2](https://stackoverflow.com/questions/22518703/escape-sequences-exercise-in-python?rq=1), [3](https://learnpythonthehardway.org/book/ex2.html)

 ###   - Normalizing Dates
 I think there could be one hundred ways to write down a date.
-You need to decide your format and make them uniform across you dataset, and [here](https://medium.com/jbennetcodes/dealing-with-datetimes-like-a-pro-in-pandas-b80d3d808a7f) you learn how to do it.
+You need to decide your format and make them uniform across your dataset, and [here](https://medium.com/jbennetcodes/dealing-with-datetimes-like-a-pro-in-pandas-b80d3d808a7f) you learn how to do it.

 _Best practices and exercises:_ [1](https://www.w3resource.com/python-exercises/python-conditional-exercise-41.php), [2](https://www.w3resource.com/python-exercises/date-time-exercise/), [3](https://www.kaggle.com/anezka/data-cleaning-challenge-parsing-dates)